Transport & leisure discounts

 eight points or more under the PIP activity of 'moving

 In Scotland and Wales entitlement has also been extended to those adults who score 12 points or more in the PIP activity of 'planning and following a journey'.
+While in England PIP claimants can qualify if they score 10 points because they are unable to undertake any journey because it would cause them overwhelming psychological distress.

 The Motability Scheme helps disabled people hire a car or instead a scooter or powered wheelchair, and Scheme customers might qualify for a driving lessons grant.